 Scott Archer Jones • And Throw Away the Skins

 Jacqueline Murray Loring • Vietnam Veterans Unbroken: Conversations on Trauma and Resiliency

 Neill McKee • Finding Myself in Borneo: Sojourns in Sabah

 Sharon Vander Meer • Thunder Prime Hunter’s Light

 Don Morgan • Abaddon’s Locusts

 KL Wagoner (writing as Cate Macabe) is the author of This New Mountain: a memoir of AJ Jackson, private investigator, repossessor, and grandmother.
-Kathy has a new speculative fiction blog at klwagoner.com and writes about memoir at ThisNewMountain.com.
+Kathy posts to a speculative fiction blog at klwagoner.com and writes about memoir at ThisNewMountain.com.